-Get inspired by the story behind Hays CPA, a woman owned small business, with these tips for current or aspiring business owners.
+The founder of Hays CPA, a woman-owned small business, shares her story as well as tips for current and aspiring business owners.

 There are a lot of decisions and sacrifices that go into opening your own business; from the long hours to the financial stress of turning a profit, the undertaking is nothing short of all-consuming.
 Given this, it’s easy to see why conventional wisdom suggests making a career out of something you love.